Alexandria Ocasio-Cortez: Green New Deal

-Ocasio-Cortez submitted her first piece of legislation, the Green New Deal, to the House on February 7, 2019.
-She and Senator Ed Markey released a joint non-binding resolution laying out the main elements of a 10-year "economic mobilization" that "would phase out fossil fuel use and overhaul the nation's infrastructure."
+Ocasio-Cortez introduced the Green New Deal resolution in the House on February 7, 2019.
+She and Senator Ed Markey released a joint non-binding resolution laying out the main elements of a 10-year "economic mobilization" that "would phase out fossil fuel use and overhaul the nation's infrastructure".
 Their plan called for implementing the "social cost of carbon" that was part of the Obama administration's plans to address climate change.
-In the process it aimed to create jobs.
-According to CNBC, an initial outline the Green New Deal called for "completely ditching fossil fuels, upgrading or replacing 'every building' in the country and 'totally overhaul[ing] transportation' to the point where 'air travel stops becoming necessary'".
-The outline set a goal of having the United States "creating 'net zero' greenhouse gases in 10 years.
-Why 'net zero'?
-The lawmakers explained: 'We set a goal to get to net-zero, rather than zero emissions, in 10 years because we aren't sure that we'll be able to fully get rid of farting cows and airplanes that fast.'"
+In the process, it aimed to create jobs.
+FAQ materials released by Ocasio-Cortez's office alongside the resolution called for "completely ditching fossil fuels, upgrading or replacing 'every building' in the country and 'totally overhaul[ing] transportation' to the point where 'air travel stops becoming necessary'".
+Her office later said that an unfinished FAQ draft had been posted on its website by mistake.
+The materials set a goal of achieving net-zero greenhouse-gas emissions within ten years, explaining: "We set a goal to get to net-zero, rather than zero emissions, in 10 years because we aren't sure that we'll be able to fully get rid of farting cows and airplanes that fast."
 Activist groups such as Greenpeace and the Sunrise Movement came out in favor of the plan.
 No Republican lawmakers voiced support.
-The plan gained support from some Democratic senators, including Elizabeth Warren, Bernie Sanders and Cory Booker; other Democrats, such as Senator Dianne Feinstein and House speaker Nancy Pelosi, dismissed the proposal (Pelosi has referred to it as "the green dream, or whatever they call it").
+The plan gained support from some Democratic senators, including Elizabeth Warren, Bernie Sanders, and Cory Booker; other Democrats, such as Senator Dianne Feinstein and House speaker Nancy Pelosi, dismissed the proposal (Pelosi has referred to it as "the green dream, or whatever they call it").

 On March 26, Senate Republicans called for an early vote on the Green New Deal without allowing discussion or expert testimony.
 Markey said Republicans were trying to "make a mockery" of the debate and called the vote a "sham".
-In protest, Senate Democrats voted "present" or against the bill, resulting in a 57–0 defeat on the Senate floor.
+In protest, Senate Democrats voted "present" or against the resolution, resulting in a 57–0 defeat on the Senate floor.

 In March 2019, a group of UK activists proposed that the Labour Party adopt a similar plan, "Labour for a Green New Deal".
-The group said it was inspired by the Sunrise Movement and the work Ocasio-Cortez has done in the US.
+The group said it was inspired by the Sunrise Movement and the work Ocasio-Cortez had done in the U.S.